- Types of E-learning Platforms

 After the student has selected the course, they are taken to the Course landing page.

-This page will contain learning materials, a library of pre-recorded videos, related materials section, grades, and a timeline with the student's progress.
+This page will contain learning materials, a library of pre-recorded videos, a related materials section, grades, and a timeline with the student's progress.

 It's also handy to add a FAQ section at the end of a Course page where your students will receive answers on the most popular questions, and/or browse related articles.